 Using thread-specific data you can do so without using mutex.

-thread-specific data is a standard API that allows threads to transparently use thread-specific copies of static variables and each thread will get its own copy of the variable.
-However, this is not portable, but supported at least on Linux, Solaris, FreeBSD.
+• thread-specific data is a standard API that allows threads to transparently use thread-specific copies of static variables static thread buf[BUFSIX];

 An easier to use alternative is thread-local storage.
 Just declare: